29 Black Music Documentaries for Black History Month 2020

 Billionaire entertainment magnate David Geffen is notoriously argumentative, but he's nearly giddy discussing how Avant created Geffen Records' Black music division.

 Super-producers Jimmy Jam and Terry Lewis credit Avant for introducing them to Janet Jackson, resulting in a 50 million record-selling collaboration.
+His networking helped get Bad Boy with Arista, and Barack Obama with the presidency.

 In a rare moment of humility, Bad Boy Records kingpin Sean Combs says "He became that mentor for us all…became that Godfather."